-The support network for those affected by PMP, appendix cancer and peritoneal surface malignancies
+The support network for those affected by pseudomyxoma peritonei, appendix cancers and rare peritoneal malignancies

 We share information about pseudomyxoma peritonei.
 It isn’t like other types of cancer and it can get confusing.
 We can help with that.

 A one to one, personal and confidential friend to supplement the support already given by your family, friends and doctors.
-A Buddy offers a sympathetic ear and insight from their own experience.
+Our Pseudomyxoma Buddies offer a sympathetic ear and insight from their own experience.

 Stories from across the world